shoelace-style/webawesome/docs/docs/layout/gap.md

 ---
 title: Gap
-description: Browse the library of customizable, framework-friendly web components included in Web Awesome.
+description: Gap utility classes set the gap property of flex and grid containers, like other Web Awesome layout utilities.
 layout: page-outline
 ---